afarago/Pybricks-LEGO-Competition-Guide/tutorial/3_competition.md

+---
-# Competition code
+title: Competition code
+nav_order: 3
+---

 In my experience of 10 years coaching teams the recipe for robot performance success contains at least the following elements.

+## Keys to success

+### 1. Reliable navigation
-* reliable navigation - acceleration, deceleration, gyro based drive correction
+Acceleration, deceleration, gyro based drive correction for the driving motors.

+### 2. Reliable motor control
-* reliable motor control - acceleration, deceleration, stall detection and handling
+Acceleration, deceleration, stall detection and handling when using actuator motors for interacting with models.

+### 3. Modularized code
-* modularized code - testing a certain part of the code is easy
+You must be able to test a certain part of the code easily.

+### 4. Easy prototyping
-* easy prototyping - fast trial-and error cycles
+Fast trial-and error cycles.

+### 5. Ability to try different versions
-* ability to easily and reliably copy-paste parts of code, try different versions
+Easily and reliably copy-paste parts of code, try different versions.

+### 6. Versioning
-* reliably save and track dfferent versions
+Reliably save and track dfferent versions.

+### 7. Multiple computers
-* ability to work on multiple computers parallel
+Ability to work on multiple computers parallel

+### 8. Dedicated planning for strategy
-* dedicated planning for strategy, grouping of missions based on distance, potentially shared or grouped attachment functions
+Dedicated planning for strategy, grouping of missions based on distance, potentially shared or grouped attachment functions

+### 9. Reevaluate mission strategy
-* ability to reevaluate mission strategy, mechanical attachment strategy and navigation strategy including code
+Ability to reevaluate mission strategy, mechanical attachment strategy and navigation strategy including code.

-* separation of robot stages
+### 10. Separate robot stages

+You must be able to separately plan and program the following stages.

-  * reliably leaving the base
+1.  reliably leaving the base
-  * navigating near to the mission model
+2.  navigating near to the mission model
-  * navigating to the mission model
+3.  navigating to the mission model
-  * solving the mission model - active or passive way
+4.  solving the mission model - active or passive way
-  * navigating away from the mission model
+5.  navigating away from the mission model
-  * ... repeat with next model
+6.  ... repeat with next model
-  * arriving back to the base, minimizing operator error on re-placement and attachment change
+7.  arriving back to the base, minimizing operator error on re-placement and attachment change

 ## Boilerplate code